 4. Encourage Them to Participate in Virtual Recovery Meetings

 Just because social distancing has closed down some major parts of our communities, doesn’t mean your loved one has to stop attending meetings.
 In the wake of COVID-19, there has been a huge surge in online recovery meetings.
-Encourage your loved one to check out In The Rooms, LifeRing and We Connect Recovery for regular virtual meetings that they can join.
+Encourage your loved one to check out In The Rooms or LifeRing for regular virtual meetings that they can join.
 Being part of virtual meetings can help them keep parts of their normal recovery routine alive.

 5. Remind Your Loved One to Enjoy the Outdoors